vvanpo/etiketfs/README.md

   To prevent collisions when a file is associated with more then one format, metadata identifiers provided by formats are namespaced using the format name.

+  A format can be a superset of another, as in cases where one format is backwards-compatible with another (e.g. UTF-8 and ASCII, YAML and JSON).
+  Formats that extend another only have their identifying function called on files that have already been matched by all their subset formats.
+All files match the `binary` format, meaning all other formats extend `binary`.

 * *Metadata*: File metadata describes and identifies the content of a file.
 A metadata **property** consists of an association between an **identifier** and a file.
 A property can be dereferenced to produce a metadata **value**.